SignalProducer

 The inverse of materialize(), this will translate a producer of

-values into a producer of those events themselves.Declaration
+Eventvalues into a producer of those events themselves.Declaration

 Swift

-public func dematerialize() -> SignalProducer<Value.Value, Value.Error>
+public func dematerialize() -> SignalProducer<Value.Value, Value.Error>Return Value

 A producer that sends values carried by